-It’s one of the most ancient pilgrim routes in Ireland dating back to the 5th century.
-Situated in Station Island, it allows pilgrims to walk the shores of Lough Derg Lake, towards a cave and local pilgrimage site – St. Patrick’s Purgatory.
+It’s one of the most ancient pilgrim routes in Ireland, dating back to the 5th century.
+Situated on Station Island, it allows pilgrims to walk the shores of Lough Derg towards a cave and local pilgrimage site – St. Patrick’s Purgatory.
 Legend has it that Christ revealed the cave to St. Patrick as an entryway to the purgatory.
-Lough Derg route runs for 7 miles along the lake’s edge and is open all year round.
+The Lough Derg route runs for 7 miles along the lake’s edge and is open all year round.

 Also called St. Patrick’s Causeway, this pilgrim route bears great importance in Ireland’s history.
 Pagans walked this road to reach the ancient pilgrimage at Cruachan Aille, later named Croagh Patrick in honor of Ireland’s patron saint.
 It is quite long with nearly 19 miles of footpath starting at Ballintubber Abbey.
 Tóchar Phadraig makes for an easy walk and passes through low mountains.
 It includes stops to sacred druidic sites and the miraculousr Boheh rock which goes all the way back to 3,000 BC.

 The Offaly Way is one of many pilgrim routes in Ireland with easy to moderate difficulty.
 It is evenly leveled on most parts, with a few rises above a flat landscape.
 Slí Mór is situated on an esker and offers views of the surrounding countryside.
 It runs from Ballycumber to Clonmacnoise for about 23.6 miles.
 Unfortunately, most of the route is on public roads.
 So instead of walking the Offaly Way, it would be safer to cycle it.